Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 Step-by-Step Guide to Claiming Your Google Business Profile

 - Create a Google Account: If you don’t already have one, you’ll need to create a Google account to manage your business profile.
-It’s best to use a business email rather than a personal one.
+It’s best to use a business email rather than a personal one for professional continuity.

 - Search for Your Business: Go to business.google.com or simply search for your business name on Google.
 If your business appears in the results with an option that says “Own this business?” or “Claim this business,” click on it.